-But before you rush out to stock up on chewable tablets or tangy powders, take a moment to learn what vitamin C actually is, the role vitamin C plays in your body, why you need it daily, and the best ways to take vitamin C in order to enjoy its laundry list of benefits.
+But before you rush out to stock up on chewable tablets or tangy powders, take a moment to learn what vitamin C actually is.
+Whether you choose to consult with a doctor or use sites like Simply Health Today to find your information, you should understand the role vitamin C plays in your body, why you need it daily and the best ways to take vitamin C in order to enjoy its laundry list of benefits.

 What Is Vitamin C?

 Are you laboring under the impression that vitamin C is synonymous with ascorbic acid?
 You aren’t alone.
 Most of the vitamin C supplements you find on pharmacy and health food store shelves are created from ascorbic acid, but ascorbic acid is actually only a small part of the entire complex of components that make up vitamin C.

 Ascorbic acid is the outer protective layer of the vitamin C complex.
 It’s a bit like the bran-or outside covering-of a wheat kernel: the bran isn’t the entire kernel, but without it, you won’t get all the nutrients a wheat kernel has to offer.
 The same goes for ascorbic acid: it’s part of the vitamin C complex, but on its own, you won’t get the full benefits of the complete vitamin.

 Ascorbic acid literally means “anti-scurvy” in Latin.
 You remember scurvy, the killer of ancient sailors and pirates alike?
 Yeah, it’s still around, but it’s incredibly easy to treat with foods high in vitamin C. Nowadays if people got scurvy at sea they could contact a Naylor Law cruise ship lawyer and get compensation, but it is highly unlikely thanks to improved healthcare and resources.

 The components of vitamin C include:

 - Ascorbic acid